stjeanp/puppet_module_template/README.md

 ##Overview

 This is a stub that can be used to create a Puppet module.
-It includes basic support for rvm/bundler, as well as rspec, lint, and syntax tests.
+It includes basic support for building and testing using an rvm environment, which includes CI tools such as Jenkins or Travis.
+The rakefile includes support for rspec, lint, and syntax tests.
+It also includes the files needed to release the module to the Puppet Forge.

+##Setup

+While the files are in place, they are either in an unconfigured state or have dummy data in them.
+They will need to be edited to make them actually usable.
+Instructions are included below.

 ###.fixtures.yml

 The .fixtures.yml file is a helper file used by the puppetlabs\_spec\_helper gem to make it easier to tell rspec where to find the module, as well as any modules from the forge or git repos.
 This is a part of the [rspec test framework](#rspec-tests) discussed below.
+Replace *module\_name* with your module's name and add any module dependencies.
 Full documentation is at https://github.com/puppetlabs/puppetlabs\_spec\_helper#using-fixtures

 ###.gitignore